• Skip to primary navigation

 Drugs and alcohol can produce endorphins x1000, which is why drugs can cause euphoria.
 That is also the cause of dependency.
 Once you get reliant on those huge endorphin boosts, being without them can cause people to be miserable.

 In early recovery, chances are our endorphin receptors are in rough shape, which can lead to depression and anxiety.
 This is why inpatient treatment is nearly required for the first month or two in recovery.
-The first reaction us addicts have when we are not far from our last high is that drugs and/or alcohol will make us feel ‘good’ again.
+The first reaction we addicts have when we are not far from our last high is that drugs and/or alcohol will make us feel ‘good’ again.

 Once you leave treatment, it can still be a slow climb; there can and will be down days.